Blendify/blender-manual/trunk/blender_docs/manual/physics/particles/mode.rst

 Hiding and unhiding of particles works similar as with vertices in the 3D View.
 Select one or more keypoints of the particle you want to hide and press :kbd:`H`.
-The particle in fact doesn't vanish, only the key points.
+The particle in fact does not vanish, only the key points.

 Hidden particles (i.e. particles whose keypoints are hidden) do not react on the various brushes.
 But: